larahfelipe/saturn/README.md

 ## How to use

-If your only goal is using Saturn, you can invite him to your server by using this [Discord Invite Link](https://github.com/felpshn/saturn-bot) (Temp unavailable).
-After this, we're already done, have fun!
+Saturn is a *self-hosted* bot, this means you will need to host and maintain your own instance.
+For that, you can instantiate at your own machine or you can use a cloud platform to do so.
+A great cloud platform that I personally use and recommend is [Heroku](https://www.heroku.com/), it's a nice cloud service which offers a great compatibility for apps like this one, and also has a free plan option.

-Saturn is hosted at [Heroku | Cloud Application Platform](https://www.heroku.com/), but you can also host it yourself, for that check out the next topics.
+In this step-by-step I will only cover about how you can set Saturn in your own machine.
+Also, note that each topic in the next sections has a brief explanation in the title saying what we're about to do.
+With that said, let's move on.

 ### Getting started

 First things first, make sure that you have `git`, `node` and `npm` installed.
-After checking this out, we can move to the next step.
+Then open your terminal or cmd and type the commands below.

-#### Clone this repo and cd into project's folder
+#### Cloning this repository & cd'ing into project's folder

 ```elm
 git clone https://github.com/felpshn/saturn-bot.git